 Q: Why should I study abroad?

-- Education abroad encourages cross-cultural communication, understanding and acceptance.
+- Education abroad encourages cross-cultural communication, understanding, and acceptance

-- Your intellectual maturity and self-confidence will be enhanced.
+- Enhance your intellectual maturity and self-confidence

 Q: How long can I study abroad?

-Q: Where can I go and what types of programs are available?
+Q: Where can I go, and what types of programs are available?

 Q: Do I need to know a foreign language?